hzeller/txtempus/README.md

 can replace the sequence of two 4.7kΩ resistors with a single 10kΩ.

-Now, wire a loop of wire between the open end of the one 4.7kΩ and ground - this loop acts as coupling coil to the watch ferrite.
+Now, wire a loop of wire between the open end of the one 4.7kΩ and ground - this loop acts as coupling coil to the watch ferrite antenna.
 The signal is very weak, so bring this wire-loop close to your radio watch/clock.

-In the following image it is wrapped around the antenna, but it is not strictly needed: anything within a few centimeters should work.
-Being too close to the antenna can confuse a sensitive receiver, so you might need to experiment with the distance.
+In the following image, which was the first experiment, it is wrapped around the antenna, but it is not strictly needed: anything within a few centimeters should work.

-(If you want to go fancy, you can improve the signal quality with a couple hundred picofarad low-pass capacitor between GND and where all resistors meet).

 ![](img/watch-wired.jpg)

+Being too close to the clock can confuse a sensitive receiver, so you might need to experiment with the distance.
+If your clock/watch is not receiving, add more turns to your transmission coil.
+In the picture at the bottom of the page you see that I am using about 10-20 turns on the coil (reddish oval lying on the Pi).

+This set-up should work for most watches if you have them in close vicinity.

+The antenna set-up is intentionally not optimal to just be good enough for a local watch but hopefully not causing interference.
+Further improvements of course can be done to the antenna for increased transmission distance, such as using a ferrite, making it an LC circuit or adding an amplifier. *Only go in this direction after familiarizing yourself with allowances of radio transmissions in your area on your frequency of interest.*

 ### Transmit!